Fortuna Fix: paradigm-shifting autologous cell therapies for neurodegenerative diseases

-Fortuna Fix, a regenerative medicine company founded in 2015, develops ethical, next-generation technologies for neuronal repair and regeneration.
-The company’s goal is to establish regenerative medicine as a modality that brings real solutions to neuro- logical conditions—traumatic or degenerative—not curable with existing therapeutic approaches.
+Fourtuna Fix Inc., a regenerative medicine company founded in 2015, develops ethical, next-generation technologies for neuronal repair and regeneration.
+The company’s goal is to establish regenerative medicine as a modality that brings real solutions to neurological conditions—traumatic or degenerative—not curable with existing therapeutic approaches.

-The introduction of reprogramming technologies (induced pluripotent stem cells and direct repro- gramming) through the use of transcription factors allows a cell to switch from one type to another in vitro or in vivo.
-Direct cell reprogramming uniquely allows a patient’s cells to be directly transformed into the desired multipotent or unipotent cells without involving a stage of pluripotency.
-These multipotent and unipotent cells are specialized cells—although not fully differentiated—and are tailored to regenerate or rebuild specific tissues following tissue loss after trauma or tissue degeneration.
+The introduction of reprogramming technologies (induced pluripotent stem cells and direct reprogramming) through the use of transcription factors allows a cell to switch from one type to another in vitro or in vivo.
+Direct cell reprogramming uniquely enables a patient’s cells to be directly transformed into the desired multipotent or unipotent cells without involving a stage of pluripotency.
+These multi-potent and unipotent cells are specialized cells— although not fully differentiated—and are tailored to regenerate or rebuild specific tissues following tissue degeneration or tissue loss after trauma.

-Fortuna Fix is a pioneer in this field, backed by a patented technology portfolio that includes autologous neural precursor cells produced by direct reprogramming (drNPCs).
-The company also has a fully automated process for manufacturing drNPCs (patent pending) that is optimized for rapid scale-up and production.
+Fortuna is a pioneer in this field, backed by a patented technology portfolio that includes the composition of matter for direct neural cell reprogramming.
+The process for manufacturing directly reprogrammed neural precursor cells (drNPCs; for which there are issued patents) is further optimized and currently fully automated for rapid scale-up and production.

 Unleashing the power of regeneration

-Direct cell reprogramming enables the production of autologous neural precursor cells for use as the starting material for any of the patient’s cells as a therapy for CNS diseases.
-Fortuna Fix’s proprietary reprogramming process is carried out in its robotic manufacturing system, an enclosed in vitro process, over several weeks, including proliferation and predifferentiation of the cells.
-Cell reprogramming is achieved via the transient expression of reprogramming factors delivered to the cells using a synthetic plasmid— no animal components or viruses and no genome integration are involved.
+Direct cell reprogramming enables the production of autologous neural precursor cells from almost any of the patient’s cells (e.g. bone marrow, fat or blood) as a therapy for central nervous system diseases.
+Fortuna’s proprietary reprogramming process, a fully enclosed ex vivo procedure, is carried out in a robotic manufacturing system over several weeks and includes the proliferation and predifferentiation of the cells.
+Cell reprogramming is achieved via the transient expression of reprogramming factors that are delivered to the cells using a synthetic plasmid—no animal components or viruses and genome integration are involved.
 Each specific cell type to be produced, that is, for each clinical indication, has a unique set of transient transcription factors.

 Fortuna Fix Inc.